webhintio/hint/packages/hint-compat-api/docs/architecture.md

 # Architecture

-This hint groups 4 different hints:
+This hint groups 4 different sub-hints:

 * Hint for deprecated CSS features.
 * Hint for not broadly supported CSS features.